jinantonic/EAD-Lab-4/README.md

 #### Insert button
 ![Sketch](images/pd-insert.png)
-**Insert** button also works on this page if the user wants to use the original data of the product or modify it and upload it as a new product.
+**Insert** button also works on this page if the user wants to use the original data of the product or modify it and, upload it as a new product.

 </br>

 #### Home & About this Page Button
 ![Sketch](images/pd-btns.png)
 The rest buttons are **Home** and **About this Page**.
-They do the exact same thing as the ones on the insert product page, the **Home** button brings you to the main page and **About this Page** brings you to the About page.
+They do the exact same thing as the ones on the insert product page, the **Home** button brings you to the main page and the **About this Page** button brings you to the About page.

 </br>